-As we all weather the unprecedented storm that is the coronavirus, keeping everything clean and everyone safe and healthy is at the top of everyone’s list of priorities.
+As we all continue to weather the unprecedented storm that is the coronavirus, keeping everything clean and everyone safe and healthy is at the top of everyone’s list of priorities.
 While vaccines are being widely distributed and case counts have pretty much leveled out at low numbers, new variants are spreading and the CDC has shown no sign that we’re out of this yet.
-Of course, we all know about proper handwashing techniques and the importance of social distancing, but how do we ensure that our clothes are properly taken care of?
+Of course, we all know about proper handwashing techniques and the importance of social distancing and wearing masks, but how do we ensure that our clothes are properly taken care of?
 How do you make sure you’re not carrying around COVID-19 on your clothes?

 So how do you sanitize clothing after potential exposure to the coronavirus?
 Per the U.S. Centers for Disease Control and Prevention, there’s a very simple way to sanitize your clothing: wash them and wash them well.
 Sending your clothing through a normal wash, complete with detergent, will get rid of the virus if it is indeed attached.
 In fact, the CDC website says that it’s perfectly safe to wash an infected person’s clothes with your own laundry.
 That means there’s no need to over wash your clothes; rather, just wash them if you’ve been out and about or were around someone that didn’t practice social distancing well.